Yosuga no Sora: Release history

 The game was originally released for Windows PC on December 5, 2008.
-A sequel/fan disk titled Haruka na Sora was released later on October 24, 2009, which contains full scenarios for Kozue and Yahiro, an expansion to Sora's story from the original game, and additional bonus material.
+A sequel/fan disk titled Haruka na Sora was released on October 24, 2009.
+It contains full scenarios for Kozue and Yahiro, an expansion to Sora's story from the original game, and additional bonus material.

 Adaptations

 Anime

-Yosuga no Sora was adapted into a 12-episode anime series that started airing on October 4, 2010.
+Yosuga no Sora was adapted into a 12-episode anime series that aired on October 4, 2010.
 Each episode consists of a 22-minute feature segment and a 3-minute omake segment.
-The main plot of the anime is presented in a multi-arc branching format that independently tells the stories of Kazuha, Akira, Nao, and Sora while sharing certain common episodes.
+The anime's main plot is presented in a multi-arc branching format that independently tells the stories of Kazuha, Akira, Nao, and Sora while sharing certain common episodes.
 The title of each episode incorporates the names of the characters it concerns.
 The bonus segment focuses on Motoka's story, relying more extensively on humor and super deformed character designs.
 Each segment has its own ending credit sequence in each episode.
 The anime's opening theme is "Hiyoku no Hane"-(比翼の羽根) by eufonius, and the ending themes are "Tsunagukizuna"-(ツナグキズナ) by Nekocan feat.
 Junca Amaoto, and "Pinky Jones"-(ピンキー・ジョーンズ) by Momoiro Clover.

 The first volume of the series was released by King Records for DVD and Blu-ray Disc formats on December 22, 2010, and the final fourth volume was released on March 26, 2011, with a limited edition Blu-ray Disc, including the stuffed toy strap of Sora Kasugano.

 The series premiered on Toku in the United States on December 31, 2015.

 Episode list

-(In brackets are the episode numbers for each arc, e.g. (A3) is the third episode in Akira's arc.
+(In parentheses are the episode numbers for each arc, e.g. (A3) is the third episode in Akira's arc.
 Legend: A-Akira, K-Kazuha, N-Nao, S-Sora.)